softwarearcadez/jenkinssample/README.md

 # jenkinscicd
-This is to validate the Jenkins Workflow
+This is to validate the Jenkins Workflow for simple use cases like

+- POSTMAN Integration using Newman
 - More content to be added